MrBigTree/study-note-cp-level2/java-oop.md

 Difference between error and exception
 - Errors 1. something went wrong which is not in the scope of a programmer to handle.
 2. the error doesn’t occur due to bad data entered by user rather it indicates a system failure, disk crash or resource unavailability.
 - Exceptions are events that occurs during runtime due to BAD DATA entered

+throws
+- handle the checked exception in the same method that throws i to satisfy the compiler
+- tell the comiler you are aware of the exception
+- you want the method to terminate if the exception occurs
+- add a throws clause to the method header
+- If some code within a method throws a checked exception, then the method must either handle the exception or it must specify the exception using the throws keyword in method signature.
+  - public void readData(String filename) throws FileNotFoundException

+Throws Clause
+- The throws clause signals to the caller of your method that it may encounter a IOException
+- NOTE : Java provides exception facility such that: some methods can detect, some methods can handle, and other methods just pass them along.
+- Throw early, catch late
+- syntax: public void readData(String filename) throws FileNotFoundException
+  - you may specify all checked exceptions that this method may throw
+  - you may also liste unchecked exceptions

+Catching Exceptions
+- place the statements that can cause an exception in the try block and the handler inside a catch clause
+- produce a printout of the chain of method calls that led to the exception by calling: exception.printStackTrace();
+-

+Closing Resources
+- try with resources
+- trt(PrintWriter out = new PrintWriter(filename)) {
+    writeData(out);
+  } // out.close() is always called

+try-with-resources: auto resource deallocation
+- Typically resource release code should be placed in a finally block to ensure that a esource is released , regardless of whether there were exceptions when the resource was used in the corresponding try block.
+- An alternative notation the try with resources statement simplifies writing code in which you obtain one or more resources, use them in a try block and release them in a corresponding finally block.

 ### Frequently used terms in Exception handling
 - Try